BirjuVachhani/target_mate/README.md

 5. Click on `Install Certificate`.
 6. Select `Local System` and click on `Browse` button.
 7. Select `Trusted Root Certification Authorities` and click ok.
 8. Done!
 Close any open window by clicking on `ok`.
-Now you should be able to install `Toggl Target` by just double-clicking `msix` file.
+Now you should be able to install `Target Mate` by just double-clicking `msix` file.

 ## Motivation